P.O.W.: Prisoners of War: Gameplay

-As a lone wolf, or as partners, the mission objective is to escape from the enemy's base by fighting through four stages filled with numerous types of enemy soldiers trying to impede the player's escape.
+As a lone wolf, or with a partner, the game's objective is to escape from the enemy's base by fighting through four stages filled with numerous types of enemy soldiers trying to impede the player's escape.
 The stages consist of a POW camp, a warehouse, a jungle, and the enemy's base.
 Occasionally the enemy will attack the player with vehicles such as an assault chopper, an armored truck or motorcycles.
 At the end of the final stage, the player confronts an enemy general before being picked up by the extraction chopper proceeding to the final escape sequence.

-The game can be played by up to two players simultaneously: